Mastercard/bundle-client-reference-app/README.md

 Description

-This Reference application is a guide for using Bundle Profile APIs for Consumer Product Enrollement.
+This Reference application is a guide for using Bundle Profile APIs for Consumer Product Enrollment.

 ## Requirements